An Analysis of Working Memory in Audience Design

 St. Louis, MO

 Swets, Benjamin; Patzelt, Emily L.; Jacovina, Matthew E.; and Gerrig, Richard J., "An Analysis of Working Memory in Audience Design" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 94.
+94.